robati/Recommender/README.md

 # Recommender
-implementing a recommendation system from paper
+implementing a recommendation system from paper:"
+An evolutionary approach for combining results of recommender systems techniques based on collaborative filtering"

+ the code is commented!